CCXT Python Tutorial (2026): Fetch OHLCV, Ticker & Order Book Data (With Examples)

 btc_usdt_ohlcv = binance.fetch_ohlcv('BTC/USDT','1d',limit=100)

-here, the first argument is the trading pair, the second is duration which tells whether you need a day level data, minutes, or a month.
+Here, the first argument is the trading pair, the second is duration, which tells whether you need day-level data, minutes, or a month.
 Each OHLCV entry represents a candlestick.
-Since the difference of time duration is a day, the data will always be in 24 hours of difference starting from 12 AM Midnight UTC.
+Since the difference in time duration is a day, the data will always be in 24 hours of difference starting from 12 AM, Midnight UTC.
 The last parameter, limit is optional.
 When you print it, the data is returned in the following format:

 [[1634774400000, 66001.4, 66639.74, 62000.0, 62193.15, 68538.64537],